dufferzafar/interview/notes/Resume - Details.md

 * Installation of HDFS & Spark
     - Various issues on the cluster
+    - First we were trying out MapReduce / YARN but we couldn't set it up
+    - Then Harish setup standalone Spark on his laptop
+    - Once that worked, we did it on Baadal as well
+    - YARN wasn't required - Spark handled it all

 * Dataset: GHTorrent
     - 60 GB compressed - 225 GB uncompressed